enrico0014/Metodi_numerici/README.md

 Methods of solving systems of linear equations falls into two categories: direct methods and iterative ones.
 Examples of both tecniques are here listed.
 The iterative tecniques presented are the Jacobi Method, implemented in "jacobi.c", and the Successive-Over-Relaxation Method, used in "SOR.c".
 We notice that the Gauss-Seidel Method could be implemented only posing in "SOR.c" the relaxation factor equal to one.
 This explains why explicit routines for G-S Method are not listed.
 On the direct side, the only source code listed implements the LU Factorization with Doolittle's Method("LU.c").
 Routines for bacward and forward substitution in triangular systems could be found also in "LU.c", so they are not taken apart.

+## MonteCarlo simulations
+As an example, it is here listed the Box-Muller alghoritm for generating pseudo-random numbers normally distributed.
+This general method could be applied for a huge variety of problems and situations.